God’ Will Through Dreams

 Jacob (Genesis 28:10-17) – After Jacob deceitfully stole Esau’s firstborn inheritance, he ran away from his brother’s fury.
 Then, God spoke to him in a dream of a ladder reaching to heaven where angels were ascending and descending on it.
 And the Lord promised that He will extend Abraham’s blessing to him.

 Joseph (Genesis 37:1-11) – The Lord revealed to Joseph in a dream that his family would one day bow to him in respect.
-But this dream made his brothers angry and they sold him into slavery.
-And he was taken to Egypt.
+But this dream made his brothers angry and they sold him into Egyptian slavery.
 But providence fulfilled Joseph’s dream and he became the second in command over Egypt.

 Daniel (Dan.
-7:1) – The Lord gave Daniel a pictorial dream of the future history of the world.
-The prophecy of Daniel 7 covers the same span of history as the dream of Daniel 2, both reaching from the prophet’s day to the time of the founding of the kingdom of God.
+7:1) – The Lord gave this faithful prophet a pictorial dream of the future history of the world.
+The prophecy of Daniel 7 covers the same span of history as the dream of Daniel 2, both reaching from the prophet’s day to the time of the founding of God’s kingdom.

 Joseph, Mary’s husband (Matthew 1:20; 2:13) – When Joseph found that Mary was pregnant, he thought of leaving her.
 But the Lord spoke to him in a dream revealing that the pregnancy was of the Holy Spirit.
 So, Joseph got married to Mary.
-And after she gave birth to Jesus, God sent him 2 more dreams, one instructing him to take his family and flee to Egypt away from King Herod who wanted to destroy the child.
-Afterwards, God sent another dream informing him that Herod was dead and that it was safe to go back to his country.
+And after she gave birth to Jesus, God sent him 2 more dreams.
+One dream instructed him to take his family and flee to Egypt away from King Herod who wanted to destroy the child.
+Later, the Lord gave another dream dream informing him that H erod was dead and that it was safe to go back to his country.

-Laban the Syrian (Gen. 31:24) – Laban wanted to hurt Jacob but the Lord appeared to Laban in a dream by night, and said to him, “Be careful that you speak to Jacob neither good nor bad.”
+Laban the Syrian (Genesis 31:24) – Laban wanted to hurt Jacob but the Lord appeared to him in a dream by night, and said to him, “Be careful that you speak to Jacob neither good nor bad.”

 Pharaoh’s servants (Genesis 40:5) – When Joseph was falsely accused and thrown into prison, he interpreted 2 dreams for Pharaoh’s cup-bearer and baker.
 The Lord showed Joseph that the cup-bearer would be restored to his former position in Pharaoh’s house, but the baker would be killed.